DataHealth-Lab/groupwebsite_develop/content/project-impact/translational-vap-icu/index.md

 ### 🔬 My Contribution

 - **Bench Experiments:** First-author work on in vitro studies using artificial saliva to model secretion dynamics in endotracheal tubes under gravitational influence.
-- **Animal Models:** Contributed to large-scale porcine models simulating severe VAP.
+- **Animal Models:** Contributed to large-scale porcine models to experiment different scenarios of VAP prevention and severe VAP treatment.
-- **Clinical Translation:** Designed and co-led analyses for the **GRAVITY-VAP Trial**, a **randomized multicenter clinical trial** testing these hypotheses in humans.
+- **Clinical Translation:** Designed and the led analyses for the **GRAVITY-VAP Trial**, a randomized multicenter clinical trial testing these hypotheses in humans.

-The trial was presented in the **Clinical Trials Session at LIVES 2017 (Vienna)**—an acknowledgment reserved for impactful research in intensive care medicine.
+The trial was presented in the **Clinical Trials Session at LIVES 2017 (Vienna)**, an acknowledgment reserved for impactful research in intensive care medicine.

 <figure style="text-align:center;">
   <a href="https://www.esicm.org/ictv-clinical-trial-results-the-gravity-vap-trial/" target="_blank">